Genivia/ugrep/README.md

     ugrep -n -K2,40 -w make install.sh

+Same, but showing all lines 2 to 40 with `-y` and showing the matches in color:

+    ugrep --color -y -n -K2,40 -w make install.sh

 Same, but showing only the first four matching lines after line 2, with one line of context: